cynefian/policy/EnergyNow-Extension/privacy-policy.md

 The Extension integrates **WhatsApp Web** with the **EnergyNow business management platform**.
 It allows authorized business users to:

-* Send WhatsApp messages for transaction alerts, inventory updates, and approvals.
+* Send individual/bulk WhatsApp messages for transaction alerts, inventory updates, approvals, and other custom business-related messages.
 * Manage message queues for bulk or campaign-based communication.
 * Receive real-time notifications related to business operations.